NickG-Math/Mackey/Doc.md

 \subsection noncycl Non cyclic generators

-* There is a situtation where this caveat cannot be sidestepped and that's when we have non cyclic groups.
+* There is a situtation where the caveat above cannot be sidestepped and that's when we have non cyclic groups.
 Here's an example where this problem comes up: If we have \f$\mathbb Z\oplus \mathbb Z/2\f$ with generators \f$x,y\f$ respectively then we can't automatically distinguish \f$x\f$ from \f$x+y\f$ as there is an automorphism of \f$\mathbb Z\oplus \mathbb Z/2\f$ exchanging them.
-In that case the difference between \f$ab\f$ and \f$cd\f$ generating the same group can be much more severe than multiplication with an integer coprime to the group's order (or a sign).
+In that case the difference between \f$ab\f$ and \f$cd\f$ generating the same group can be much more severe than just an integer coprime to the group's order (or a sign).

-* One way out of this is to apply the approach for cyclic generators, breaking down our box products further, until they can be compared.
+* One way out of this is to break down our box products further until they can be directly compared.

-* Alternatively (and this is the approach we take in practice) is to ignore these products and make no statement as to the equality of \f$ab\f$ and \f$cd\f$.
+* Alternatively (and this is the approach we take in practice) we can choose to ignore these products and make no statement as to the equality of \f$ab\f$ and \f$cd\f$ if they live in non cyclic groups.
 This gives us less data to work with, but at least in the \f$C_4\f$ case this is enough to write the factorization of any element.

 \page use How to Use
 \tableofcontents